paolo-05/LANDrop/README.md

 ## Installing

-If you find yourself having trouble with the process please contact me.
+> If you find yourself having trouble with the process please contact me.

-### MacOS - arm64

-soon

-### Linux - amd64

-Compatible with most of the linux distros, however I haven't really checked anything besides Debian (and Ubuntu)

-### Windows - amd64

-soon
+Navigate to the latest release and download the zip folder containing the version compatible with your os

+## Security Concerns

+This app is currently under development, and I'm planning to add a sort of encryption layer, but right now it's very likely to be vulnerable to spoofing attacks via the http protocol.